ruxuejiang/Leren/README.md

 # Leren
-Machine Learning Course 2019 - BSc Artificial Intelligence @UvA
+Code for the [Machine Learning](https://coursecatalogue.uva.nl/xmlpages/page/2019-2020/zoek-vak/vak/72629) course of the BSc in Artificial Intelligence at the University of Amsterdam.